mchowning/WeatherApiKata/README.md

 	To start figuring out what kind of url the Weather Underground API requires, we should head back to the [Weather Underground API documentation](http://www.wunderground.com/weather/api/d/docs) and see what it has to say.
 Conveniently enough, the very first page gives an example of the kind of request that will obtain the current conditions for San Francisco, CA:

-	_http://api.wunderground.com/api/__[your 16-character API key]__/conditions/q/CA/San_Francisco.json_
+	>_http://api.wunderground.com/api/__[your 16-character API key]__/conditions/q/CA/San_Francisco.json_

 	Note that there is even a button that shows you the response that is returned with this query.
 The response is in a json format, which is like an array/dictionary combination.
 Each level of the response will be either an array or a dictionary.
 In this case we can tell that each level of the response is a dictionary for two reasons: (1) it uses the {} that dictionaries use instead of the [] that arrays use; and (2) it has key value pairs (which arrays do not have).

-	_Note: It can be hard to read plain json, but there are a number of json reading extensions that you can download for free that will make the json much easier to read.
+	>_Note: It can be hard to read plain json, but there are a number of json reading extensions that you can download for free that will make the json much easier to read.
 I have had good luck with [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc) for Google Chrome.
 It's helpful to use one of these top open the link in your web browser and then collapse all of the entries so that you can slowly open them and see how the json is organized._

 	In this case, once you close everything in the json using a json reader, you can see that the json response has two base keys: a "response" and a "current_location" (you can see this without a json reader, it's just less obvious).
 Opening the response dictionary shows that it contains another dictionary with just a few keys that do not relate to weather.
 In other words, it's not what we're looking for.
 So let's close the "response" portion and open the "current_observation" portion.
 That looks much more promising.
 It contains some more dictionaries (i.e., the "image" and "display_location" keys), and then it contains a bunch of keys that relate directly to weather information.
-In particular, it contains a key named "temp_f" that appears to provide the current temperature in degrees fehrenheit.
+In particular, it contains a key named "temp_f" that appears to provide the current temperature in degrees fahrenheit.
 That's what we want.

     Now we just need to use this example url as a jumping off point for our goal of getting the current temperature for Detroit.
 The first thing to note is that the 16-character string after the /api/ portion of the url is the 16-digit API key we got when we signed up earlier.
 Likewise, it looks like we could probably substitute MI/Detroit.json for CA/San_Francisco.json.
 This seems like a pretty good guess, so let's just construct a url like that and put it into our browser to see what happens.
 In particular, let's just replace the CA/San_Francisco.json with MI/Detroit.json and see if it works (make sure you include your 16-character API key at the appropriate place).